amaiorano/amaiorano.github.io/_posts/2024-01-23-snes-2-chip-rgb-filter-gpm-and-rgb.md

 * Cap Kit - $4.95 on [Console5](https://console5.com/store/snes-cap-kit-non-shvc-models.html)
 * 3x extra transistors (2SA1037AKT146Q) - $0.30 each from [Digikey](https://www.digikey.com/en/products/detail/rohm-semiconductor/2SA1037AKT146Q/650439)
 * 5V 2A linear voltage regulator - ~$1.10 each from Mouser
-* 470uF 6.3V electrolytic capacitor - $1.21 for 10 on AliExpress
+* 470uF 6.3V electrolytic capacitor - included in the Console5 cap kit, or $1.21 for 10 on AliExpress
 * 1x 22uF X5R 0805 ceramic caps - $2.90 for 100 on AliExpress
 * 12x 10uf X7R 0805 ceramic caps (instead of 8x) - $1.80 for 100 on AliExpress